knjiang/autogen-sdk-demo/README.md

-## AutoGen Demo Bot with OpenTelemetry (Braintrust OTLP)
+## AutoGen Demo Bot with OpenTelemetry (Braintrust)

-A minimal AutoGen AgentChat demo with OpenTelemetry tracing exported via OTLP gRPC.
-Point the OTLP endpoint to your Braintrust-compatible collector.
+A minimal AutoGen AgentChat demo with OpenTelemetry using Braintrust's span processor.
+Spans are sent to Braintrust and also printed to the console for easy inspection.

 ### Docs
 - AutoGen Home: [link](https://microsoft.github.io/autogen/stable//index.html)